TVW96/PowerSets/readme.md

 ## Instructions:
-To run the project press the green error at the top of you IDE.
+To run the project press the green arrow at the top of you IDE.
-The first input ask's for set length `Number of set elements: `, this is unput is followed by input request for according element index `Set element 1: a`, `Set element 2: b`, `Set element 3: c`.
-After inputting the final set the generated Power Set result will display:
+The first input ask's for set length `Number of set elements: `, this input is followed by input request for according element index `Set element 1:`` a`, `Set element 2:`` b`, `Set element 3:`` c`.
+After inputting the final set element value the generated Power Set will be displayed:
 ```
 Power Set: {[], [a], [b], [a, b], [c], [a, c], [b, c], [a, b, c]}
 ```